Call our 24 hours, seven days a week helpline at 800.272.3900

 Serving 49 central and western counties in North Carolina, the Alzheimer’s Association - Western Carolina Chapter is here to help.
 We provide education and support to all those facing Alzheimer’s and other dementias throughout our community, including those living with the disease, caregivers, health care professionals and families.
 We are also committed to advocating for the needs and rights of those facing Alzheimer’s disease and advancing critical research toward methods of treatment, prevention and, ultimately, a cure.

 The world's largest event to raise awareness and funds for Alzheimer's care, support and research.
-Held annually in more than 600 communities nationwide and 13 locations in our chapter footprint.
+Held 17 NC locations.
+Families facing Alzheimer's and all other dementia need us now more than ever.

 Submit a request